 Early results of the IMPACT trial were released in September 2010 for the first 300 men.
-The men had yearly PSA testing.
 The results show that regular PSA screening may be helpful for men at higher risk of prostate cancer.
-It found that men with faulty BRCA genes who developed prostate cancer tended to have faster growing cancers than men without the faulty genes.
+It found that men with particular gene faults who developed prostate cancer tended to have faster growing cancers than men without the faulty genes.

 These are early results and it will be some time before we know the final results of this trial.
-The researchers need to follow up the men for at least 5 years.
+The researchers need to monitor the men for at least 5 years.

-You can find out more about prostate cancer trials on our clinical trials database.
+You can also find out about trials into prostate cancer screening on our clinical trials database.